gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/protocol_package/19_prediction_replay_and_dynamic_memory_note.md

 - reflex-policy output
 - model-predictive control style command simulation

-T-Protocol uses prediction in a narrower and more structured sense.
+T-Protocol uses prediction in a narrower, more structured, and more continuity-sensitive sense.

 ---